-coping with stress related to the coronavirus
+coping with stress related to COVID-19

-It can feel stressful and overwhelming during an event like the outbreak of the Novel Coronavirus (COVID-19) and we can all be affected differently.
+It can feel stressful and overwhelming during an event like the outbreak of the COVID-19 and we can all be affected differently.
 You might feel overwhelmed by the information, conversations and the increased levels of stress in your community.
 It can be hard to know what information to trust especially in a situation where things are changing so quickly.
 It can be helpful to keep up-to-date but it’s also okay to switch off from the 24 hour media cycle if this is getting too much.

 During this time some things in your life may be affected by attempts to contain the spread of the virus.
 You may have been looking forward to a gig or a trip that’s been cancelled.
 You may be affected by school, uni or your workplace temporarily closing.
 Or you may have a loved one who is directly affected by the virus.